The Department of Employment, Small Business and Training was established in December 2017 with responsibilities drawn from other agencies.

 Training and skillsConnecting Queenslanders to training and skills programs and initiatives | Connecting people to quality training and skills |

-The department is responsible for supporting the Minister for Employment and Small Business and Minister for Training and Skills Development.
+The department is responsible for supporting the Minister for Employment and Small Business, Minister for Training and Skills Development and Minister for Youth Justice.
 In supporting the Minister, the department is maintaining high-quality services and focusing on implementing the government's objectives for the community and its government commitments.

 During 2021–22, the department worked collaboratively with government and stakeholders in delivering the following government commitments: